-Who Is Responsible For Injuries From Dog Bites in New York?
+Who is Responsible for Injuries From Dog Bites in New York?

 What To Know About New York Dog Bite Laws

-Liability vs. Negligence in New York
+Liability Versus Negligence in New York

 In New York, a dog’s owner can often be liable for any medical bills.
 In other words, you do not have to show that the owner was careless.